Azure/azure-sdk-for-net/sdk/developersigning/Azure.Developer.Signing/README.md

 # Azure.Developer.Signing client library for .NET

-Azure.Developer.Signing is a managed service that simplifies the signing process for developers, making it more accessible to all.
+Azure.Developer.Signing is a fully managed end-to-end signing solution for 3rd party developers.
+The Azure.Developer.Signing client library allows you to easily sign your bits without the hassle of managing certificate lifetimes.

 Use the client library for Azure Developer Signing to: